EngineMachiner/beat4sprite/README.md

 ## Origin
 beat4sprite began as a personal project in 2013. <br>
-I used to play with simple BGAnimations or RandomMovies ( Gameplay backgrounds ) on StepMania 3.9, mostly stuff from DDR or ITG. <br>
+I used to play with simple BGAnimations or RandomMovies ( Gameplay backgrounds ) on StepMania 3.9, mostly stuff from DDR or ITG.
 I was interested in the structure of the sprites and how the game read them.

 I got inspired and I wanted to use the retro PSX animations so I tried making videos of them and that didn't blend that well with the song beat.